-The Chelsea midfielder equalized after Shane Long had given the away side an early lead, but it was little consolation as the Three Lions once again stuttered at Wembley
+The Chelsea midfielder equalised after Shane Long had given the away side an early lead, but it was little consolation as the Three Lions once again stuttered at Wembley

-Ireland took the lead through Shane Long, whose first-half flicked header soared into the top corner, before Frank Lampard levelled the scores just 10 minutes later, prodding the ball past goalkeeper David Forde.
+Ireland took the lead through Shane Long, who's first-half flicked header soared into the top corner, before Frank Lampard levelled the scores just 10 minutes later, prodding the ball past goalkeeper David Forde.

 Giovanni Trapattoni stuck with his tried and trusted 4-4-2, with Long and Robbie Keane leading the line and Wigan's James McCarthy providing craft alongside the steel of Stoke's Glenn Whelan in midfield.

 The build-up to the match was cast in the shadow of the events at Lansdowne Road in 1995, when rioting forced the match to be abandoned.
 Roy Hodgson's plea for calm and respect had the required effect, with a friendly atmosphere created around Wembley, barring an ill-conceived Irish flare.